 - A premises – There are certain types of jobs in the motor trade where having your own premises might not be essential in the beginning.
 For example mobile mechanics work from their van.
 However in most cases it’s going to be very beneficial, if not essential, to have your own premises.

-- Insurance – In order to run your business legally and safely, you’ll need to get motor trade insurance.
+- Insurance – In order to run your business legally and safely, you’ll need to get traders insurance.
 Motor trade insurance quotes can be obtained very easily online so this shouldn’t be too much of an issue, providing you’re eligible to take out a policy.

 Getting the right cover